 - How do you best learn?
 Visual (learn by seeing), auditory (learning by hearing) or kinesthetic (learn by doing)?

-The Faculty Fellowship Program provides funding for a Penn State faculty member for up to two course buyouts (one per semester) or .10 FTE of clinical time over the course of one year for study and training in community-engaged research with the guidance and support of a mentor, identified by the fellow, who has agreed to provide mentoring.
+The mentored Faculty Fellowship Program provides funding for a Penn State faculty member for up to a total of two course buyouts (one per semester) or .10 FTE of clinical time over the course of one year for study and training in community-engaged research with the guidance and support of a mentor, identified by the fellow, who has agreed to provide mentoring.